darealshinji/sonic-4-launcher/README.md

 ------------
 Checkout the submodule with `git submodule init && git submodule update`.
-Then open `SonicLauncher.sln` in Visual Studio 2019 or use the `msbuild` command from the Visual Studio developer command prompt or use the Makfile if you want to build with MinGW/GCC.
+Then open `SonicLauncher.sln` in Visual Studio 2019 or use the `msbuild` command from the Visual Studio developer command prompt or use the Makefile if you want to build with MinGW/GCC.

 License
 -------